-Students desiring to transfer between programs at Lake Tech must meet with a career advisor.
+Students desiring to transfer between programs at Lake Tech must meet with a counselor.
 The student will visit the desired program prior to transferring.
 Both the sending and receiving instructors and the Financial Aid Office, if applicable, must be involved in the transfer.
 Transfers should be made as early as possible in the student's enrollment.
 Some programs have transferable competencies to other programs.
-See a career advisor for more information.
+See a guidance counselor for more information.